harrypmdev/worthing-sw/README.md

   - Perfect accessibility score.

 #### Best Practices - 78
-  - Impacted by the 'acceptable' console errors and third party cookes like all authenticated pages.
+  - Impacted by the 'acceptable' console errors and third party cookies, like all authenticated pages.

 #### SEO - 100
 - Perfect SEO score.